MeltwaterArchive/datasift-connector/README.md

 vagrant up
 ```

+It's also possible for certain dependencies, RPMs, templates and other files to become inaccessible.
+External web-servers experiencing downtime, or being reconfigured can cause fatal chef errors, which will cause provisioning to fail.
+In these cases, it's worth ensuring your repository has checked out the latest release tag, and re-provisioning after a short time:

+- `git checkout tags/x.y.z-1` where x.y.z is the tag of the [release](https://github.com/datasift/datasift-connector/releases) required.
+- `vagrant up` or `vagrant provision`, depending on whether the VM has been halted, or is still running respectively.

 ## Contributing

 We are always thrilled to receive pull requests, and do our best to process them as fast as possible.
 To create a pull request: